The Rutland Railroad

 The Rutland Railroad was founded in 1850, and this system was located in the New England area, based out of Rutland.
 When the Vermont Legislature had finally created the state commissions in 1855 to oversee the railroad construction, maintenance, and operations, the first person that they gave the job to was Charles Linsley who happened to be a member of the council of Rutland.

 Backstory and Context

 The beginning of the history of the railroad was a rivalry between two systems whom were both trying to save its independence.
 They rivaled to control the traffic between the Great Lakes and the Atlantic Ports.
 The Rutland Railroad was chartered on November 1, 1843.
 Options opened up for stock in 1845 and construction was on the line from Burlington to Windsor.
-This railroad was leased to Central Vermont Railroad in 1845.
-It original name was the Champlain and Connecticut River Railroad Company and was changed in 1847 to The Rutland and Burlington Railroad Company.
-When is was finished in December of 1849 the road was constructed from Burlington to Bellows Falls.
+This railroad was leased to Central Vermont Railroad in 1845 which was originally known as the Champlain and Connecticut River Railroad Company.
+This was changed in 1847 to The Rutland and Burlington Railroad Company.
+When is was finished in December of 1849, the road was constructed from Burlington to Bellows Falls.